-Next, we explore how expected spending trajectories will vary across different types of governments.
-It turns out that counties are more likely to expect spending to decline than municipalities and townships (Figure 4).
-While the net likelihood score for municipalities and townships is about -19 percentage points, it is -34 points for county governments.
+Next we explore how expected spending trajectories will vary by the type of government.
+We found that counties are slightly more likely to expect spending to decline than municipalities and townships (Figure 4).
+While the net likelihood score for municipalities and townships is about -37 percentage points, it is -42 points for county governments.

 Figure 4.
-Counties more likely to decrease spending than municipalities and townships.
+Counties slightly more likely to decrease spending than municipalities and townships.
 Each bar shows, by government type, the difference in likelihoods (or "net likelihood") that annual spending increases versus decreases.